- Shareholder Rights & Fiduciary Duty Litigation

 - U.S. Courts of Appeals for the First, Sixth, and Ninth Circuits

-Craig W. Smith has played a central role in the firm’s successes on behalf of shareholders and public corporations.
-His practice focuses on representing shareholders in derivative and securities fraud class actions.
-His clients include individuals and institutional investors with holdings in the banking and finance, biotechnology, defense, education, information technology, leisure, consumer goods, and pharmaceutical industries.
-Mr. Smith also serves as Robbins’s LLP General Counsel.
-For his efforts, Mr. Smith has been recognized by his peers and has been a selected Super Lawyers for 5 years.
+Craig W. Smith has played a central role in many of the firm’s significant successes on behalf of shareholders and public corporations in derivative and securities actions.
+His clients include individuals and institutional investors with holdings in the banking, finance and investment, biotechnology, construction, defense, for-profit education, information technology, leisure, consumer goods, and pharmaceutical industries.
+Mr. Smith also serves as Robbins LLP’s General Counsel.
+Mr. Smith has been recognized by his peers as a San Diego Super Lawyer for six consecutive years.

-Before joining Robbins LLP, Mr. Smith served for four years as division and regional counsel for UBS Financial Services, Inc., where he advised management regarding litigation, regulatory, and employment matters arising in the company’s Northern Pacific region.
-He spent the first decade of his career at O’Melveny & Myers LLP, where he defended Fortune 500 companies and professional services firms in securities fraud class actions, shareholder derivative litigation, SEC investigations and enforcement actions, and professional malpractice and business tort matters.
-Mr. Smith served for five years on O’Melveny & Myers’ firm-wide Pro Bono Committee.
+Before joining Robbins LLP, Mr. Smith served for four years as division and regional counsel for UBS Financial Services, Inc., where he advised management regarding securities litigation, financial regulation, compliance and risk management.
+He spent the first decade of his career at O’Melveny & Myers LLP, where he defended Fortune 500 companies and professional services firms in securities fraud class actions, shareholder derivative litigation, and SEC investigations and enforcement actions, as well as professional malpractice and business tort matters.
+He served for five years on O’Melveny’s firm-wide Pro Bono Committee.

 Selected Noteworthy Cases

-Robbins LLP served as lead counsel in shareholder derivative litigation brought on behalf of Fifth Street Finance Corp., to challenge alleged conflicts of interest in Fifth Street's relationship with its investment advisor, FSAM.
+Robbins LLP served as lead counsel in shareholder derivative litigation brought on behalf of Fifth Street Finance Corp., challenging conflicts of interest in Fifth Street's relationship with its investment advisor, FSAM.
 Plaintiffs alleged that certain Fifth Street and FSAM officers and directors caused Fifth Street to make reckless investments, use bogus accounting, and pay excessive fees to inflate FSAM's perceived value in the lead up to FSAM's initial public offering.
-Mr Smith led the settlement negotiations that resulted in advisory fee reductions worth at least $30 million and comprehensive corporate governance, oversight, and conflicts management enhancements.
+Mr. Smith led the settlement negotiations that resulted in advisory fee reductions worth $30 million and comprehensive corporate governance, oversight, and conflicts management enhancements.
 In re Fifth Street Finance Corp.
 Shareholder Derivative Litigation, Lead Case No. 3:15-cv-01795-RNC (D. Conn.
 Dec.
-13, 2016)
+13, 2016).

 Avon Products, Inc.

-Mr. Smith and his team played a leading role in a shareholder derivative suit brought on behalf of Avon Products, Inc., against certain officers and directors who plaintiffs allege turned a blind eye to bribes made in violation of the Foreign Corrupt Practices Act to secure the first foreign direct sales license in China.
-Mr. Smith led the negotiations that resulted in Avon's agreement to adopt a comprehensive corporate governance and compliance reform program.
-The Wall Street Journal praised the settlement as "a victory for shareholders looking for accountability from the business."
+Mr. Smith and his team played a leading role in shareholder derivative litigation brought on behalf of Avon Products, Inc., against officers and directors alleged to have turned a blind eye to bribes made in violation of the Foreign Corrupt Practices Act to secure the first foreign direct sales license in China.
+Mr. Smith led the negotiations that resulted in Avon's agreement to adopt a comprehensive corporate governance and compliance reform program, which The Wall Street Journal praised as "a victory for shareholders looking for accountability from the business."
 Pritika v.
 Jung, No. 651479/2015 (N.Y.
 Sup.
 Ct.
 May 1, 2015).

 Career Education Corporation

-Mr. Smith played a leading role in shareholder derivative litigation brought on behalf of Career Education Corporation against officers and directors who plaintiffs alleged caused its for-profit schools to falsify job placement and student loan repayment rates, fail to meet accreditation standards, and jeopardize access to the Title IV federal student loan funds that account for the lion's share of its revenues.
+Mr. Smith played a leading role in shareholder derivative litigation brought on behalf of Career Education Corporation against officers and directors alleged to have caused its for-profit schools to falsify job placement and student loan repayment rates and to fail to meet accreditation standards, jeopardizing access to the Title IV federal student loan funds that account for the lion's share of its revenues.
 Mr. Smith and his co-counsel in Alex v.
 McCullough, No. 1:12-cv-08834 (N.D.
 Ill.
 Dec.
 5, 2012); Bangari v.
 Lesnik, No. 1:11-CH-41973 (Ill.
 Cir.
 Ct.-Cook Cty.
 Dec.
 11, 2011); and Cook v.
 McCullough, No. 1:11-cv-09119 (N.D.
 Ill.
 Dec.
 22, 2011), negotiated a global settlement that secured a $20 million recovery for Career Education, as well as comprehensive board and management-level governance and oversight reforms.

 Mr. Smith spearheaded the litigation and settlements in a number of shareholder derivative actions brought on behalf of biotechnology companies, including Geron Corporation, MannKind Corporation, and CTI BioPharma (f.k.a.
 Cell Therapeutics), that led to their adoption of state-of-the-art clinical trial and disclosure oversight and internal controls programs, following costly mismanagement of clinical trials and publication of misleading disclosures.
 Oriente v.
 Scarlett et al., No. CVV528121 (Cal.
 Super.
 Ct.-San Mateo Cty.
 April 21, 2014); In re MannKind Corp.
 Derivative Litigation, No. 1:11-cv-05003-GAF-SSx (C.D.
 Ca. June 13, 2011); In re Cell Therapeutics, Inc., Derivative Litigation, No. 2:10-cv-00564-MJP (W.D.
 Wash.-Seattle Apr.
 1, 2010).